volume-trader/QuantowerKB/getting-started/backup-and-restore-manager.md

 * From backups folder
 * From custom file

-The “_**Backups folder**_” is the default Quantower folder where it saves all automatically created backup files and proposes it to store yours, manually created.
+The “_**Backups folder**_” is the default VT-Terminal folder where it saves all automatically created backup files and proposes it to store yours, manually created.
 The Backup & restore manager checks this folder and displays you all the found files to import settings.
 You may also select some different location of your backup file, using the “_**From custom file**_” option.

 {% hint style="warning" %}
 Please make sure, that you are specifying the correct backup file \(made by B&R manager earlier\) to avoid the problems with settings import and restore.